Consider joining the full descent of the Mantaro:

-You will need to pack appropriately for spending several nights out in high altitude Peru.
+You will need to pack appropriately for spending several nights out in Peru.
 Bring warm layers and fleece.
 We can provide tent, sleeping bags, and ground pads (mattesses), but consider bringing your own.
 For the river, we will provide paddle jackets and pants and/or drysuits, but you should have warm underlayers that can get wet (wool, polypropylene or capilene).
 We will supply a drybag for you to store your warm dry camp clothes in.

 River items to bring:

 -Shorts, shirt, warm layers (sweater, warm pants, hot hat)